earlsab/Silliman-Grades-Web_Scraper/README.md

 ---
 ## A suggestion for macOS Monterey users
 - After the initial setup, a shortcut could be made to automate the process.
 This shortcut for example is accessible for me in the menu bar.
 See image attached.
+- Shortcuts could also be configured to run other shortcuts.
+Thus when properly configured, allows for the script to run every hour, and notifies you only for when there's an update to your grades.
  ![image](https://user-images.githubusercontent.com/62688314/150317079-bcccf406-a34f-4172-9db3-b1bb7b33eabe.png)

 ---